-The Bicycle Coalition and our funders are very pleased to finally announce our proposal for a bicycle traffic park has received a grant from the William Penn Foundation!
+The Bicycle Coalition and our funders are very pleased to finally announce our proposal for a bicycle traffic park has received a grant from Kaboom! and the William Penn Foundation!

 The Lil’ Philly Safety Village, a bicycle park where children and adults can learn how to better navigate city streets and infrastructure, is the recipient of a Play Everywhere Philly Challenge grant — and we hope to see the new traffic park constructed in Hunting Park in North Philadelphia by Spring 2021.

 PlanPhilly wrote up the Lil’ Philly Safety Village, and the 15 other recipients of the Kaboom!
 Play Everywhere Philly Challenge grant — which dedicated $1 million.
-Read it here.
+Read about all of the grant awardees here.

 One of the first Play Everywhere projects in Philly will be a traffic park, a place where children and adults can safely learn how to ride bikes and the rules of the road.